sniperkit/snk.fork.sabzcity-persiadb/README.md

 - MetaData
 - Data

+### Replication Strategy
+We choose replication strategy to indicate in storage engine layer.
+Developer can set needed replication storage and get related token that indicate where and how data must store!
+Replication data can be any of this startegy to cover CAP theory:
+- 000: no replication
+- 001: replicate once on the same rack
+- 010: replicate once on a different rack, but same data center
+- 100: replicate once on a different data center
+- 200: replicate twice on two different data center
+- 110: replicate once on a different rack, and once on a different data center

 ## Database Library
 We have all futures like ACID, transaction, join (normalize data), in library layer.
 But we dont suggest to use normalize data becuase of data mining.
 We don't need row lock for transaction query becuase we don't use update data in SE layer.